 College and high school student counselors provide LEAP’s direct services to younger children.
 They help with homework, provide emotional support, lead classroom literacy instruction, and teach swim lessons, cooking classes and computer science.

 Their work is not easy as the systemic challenges faced by LEAP families are significant:

 The neighborhoods served by LEAP have child poverty rates ranging from 35% to 58%, more than three times the Connecticut average of 15%.

 This is why LEAP prides itself on employing over 200 young people and supporting their efforts to graduate high school and get into and graduate from college.
 We count among our alumni school teachers and principals, nonprofit executives, elected officials, business leaders, and community organizers.

-Our mission is to develop the strengths and talents of young leaders who create and implement year-round, neighborhood-based programs designed to achieve positive outcomes for children living in high-poverty urban neighborhoods.
+Our mission is to develop the strengths and talents of young leaders who create and implement year-round, neighborhood-based programs designed to achieve positive outcomes for children living in neighborhoods that have historically experienced systemic disinvestment.

 LEAP is home for youth as young as 7 and as old as 24.
 We love to see young LEAPers join our free children's program and grow up with the above timeline.
 In doing so, they become the leaders and role models they once looked up to while also receiving stipends and salaries.
 Any young adult, however, is eligible to take on a leadership role regardless of their previous involvement with LEAP.

 LEAP believes in equipping young people with the tools to lead change both in and beyond their neighborhoods.
 We serve children who live in five low-income and historically African American and Latino neighborhoods in New Haven: Dixwell, Dwight-Kensington, Fair Haven, the Hill, Quinnipiac Meadows, and Newhallville.
 LEAP runs our free afterschool and summer programming at New Haven Public Schools located in these communities, as well as at our community center in Wooster Square.